We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 “An example is that I need to pick the correct pair of socks to wear; otherwise, my mum will die.
 So for me, [superstitions are] potentially harmful and a sign I’m not doing that well.”

 However, there has been much debate surrounding the issue of whether OCD and superstitions share a continuum.
-Many researchers suggest that they do not, pointing out superstitions and OCD use different brain areas.
+Many researchers suggest that

 Still, OCD and superstitions share many overlapping traits, such as performing rituals to ward off harm.
 Furthermore, some researchers have defined superstitious rituals as “maladaptive methods of attempting to gain control in uncertain situations.”

 “[L]ikewise,” they continue, “compulsive behaviors are maladaptive and performed with the intent of preventing or reducing anxiety associated with the obsessive thought.”